Pet Cancer is Real! Here’s Everything You Should Know About Cancer in Dogs & Cats

 Cells are capable of reproducing or replicating themselves according to their functional requirements.
 This replication is called Growth.
 The Sales team and HR, may both grow at different rates, specific to their function.
 The DNA information stored in the nucleus of the cell decides how each cell grows and performs.
 Every cell is expected to work as per the rules defined in the DNA.

 Sometimes this information undergoes an unexpected corruption or typo.
 This mutation causes certain cells to grow out of order.
 These outlaw cells create tumors and tend to grow and spread across the body.
-This can be imaged as Radical Groups or Unions created within the company.
-They perform no real function except for defying rules created by the management and disrupting normal business.
+Much like Radical Groups or Unions within a company, they perform no real function except for defying rules created by the management and disrupting normal business.
 This is known as Cancer.

 Typically, the body’s immune system would identify and fix these cancerous cells.
 But in the absence of a healthy lifestyle and proper nutrition, the body’s natural defenses against such outbursts are weakened.
 And hence, cancer thrives in the body.
 Much like most radical groups, cancers have the tendency to exploit the body’s resources to support the rapid growth of its corrupt cells and finally consume the host body completely.
 (Does that explain why Terrorism is synonymous to Cancer for our society?)